Transcending Trauma and Addiction with Entheogens and Integration

 I have been a psychonaut for over 20 years, beginning with an ayahuasca journey in 1997 that changed me profoundly.
 Entheogens have helped me to work through psychological trauma; find God; discover self; understand death; revere nature; refine my character; love deeper, better, and more wholly; find new creativity; and in general evolve as a human being.

 What Does It Mean to Awaken?

-For me, it was frustrating to wake up and understand Oneness so deeply in an altered state and then dumb down again when I was not high.
-In the normal world, I was a creature of habit, and it influenced the world I inhabited; I was inhibited in day-to-day consciousness.
-But I was a genius in a high state.
+For me, it was frustrating to wake up and understand Oneness so deeply in an altered state and then dumb down again when I returned to ordinary consciousness.
+In the ordinary world, I was a creature of habit, and it influenced the world I inhabited; I was inhibited in day-to-day consciousness, but I was a genius in a altered state.